joes0451/ADev/ReadMe.txt

     New Keystore generator for App Bundles.
     Other improvements.

+ADev-3.1.3:
+    Improved checking Keystore Password info so it can put up Dialog if needed.

 I use it for all of my own development, and try to fix what issues I see, but please let me know of any issues that you find so that I can fix them.